survivejs/react-book/manuscript/11_styling_react.md

 ### Pros and Cons

 The primary benefit of adopting a methodology is that it brings certain structure to your project.
-Rather than writing ad hoc rules and hoping everything works, you will actually have something stronger to fall back onto.
-The methodologies overcome some of the basic issues of CSS and help you develop good software over the long term.
+Rather than writing ad hoc rules and hoping everything works, you will have something stronger to fall back onto.
+The methodologies overcome some of the basic issues and help you develop good software over the long term.
 The conventions they bring to a project help with maintenance and are less prone to lead to a mess.

 On the downside once you adopt one you are pretty much stuck with that on your project.
 But if you are willing to commit, there are benefits to gain.

-The methodologies also bring their own quirks (e.g. complex naming schemes) and may make certain things more complicated than they have to be.
-They don't necessarily solve any of the bigger underlying issues but rather provide patches around them.
+The methodologies also bring their own quirks (e.g. complex naming schemes).
+This may make certain things more complicated than they have to be.
+They don't necessarily solve any of the bigger underlying issues.
+They rather provide patches around them.

-There are various approaches, such as using preprocessors, that go deeper and solve some of these fundamental problems.
+There are various approaches that go deeper and solve some of these fundamental problems.
 That said it's not an either-or proposition.
 You may adopt a methodology even if you use some preprocessor.

 ## cssnext, Less, Sass